mlevatich/Abelon/notes/abelon-2/ideation.md

 - Lester's hatred of Abelon stems from the execution of a family member on the king's orders.
 Lester became a knight to surpass Abelon and take his place as captain.

 - Kath’s dad Stefan is the old third knight captain.
 Friend of Abelon’s.
 Not a great dude, kinda like Abelon.
-Prioritized his home of Lefally over Kath, after helping him escape the dragon, Stefan went back into the blaze.
+Prioritized his home of Lefally over Kath, after helping him escape the giant monster, Stefan went back into the blaze.
 Kath resolved to never do that, so he is kind.
 Kath hates that Abelon reminds him of his dad, but can't help but admire the old knight.

 - At some point in Part 1, the party celebrates the turn of the new year over a campfire.